technohiker/obsidian-multi-properties/README.md

-# Todos
-- [x] On AddPropForm, examine flex-grow.
-The name field shrinks to the minimum amount on Android.
-How to prevent this?
-Used width: auto.
-- [ ] When pushing new update, do it in `{id}-{v}.zip` format.
-- [x] Change empty string in prop value to null value.
-Currently commented out on AddPropForm 119.
-Test it.
-- [ ] Load a template file into the GUI.
-- [x] No multi-selection for bookmarks.(when event is available)

 # Patch Notes:
 - Props with no value typed in will leave an empty value on the note file, instead of an empty string as it used to.("")
 - `name` Prop field no longer scales down with screen size.
 Now the form will properly scroll when overflowing.
 Addresses an issue where the `name` field could not be selected on mobile.